-- Inability to conduct independent research in a fashion appropriate with the accepted norms of a discipline; - Inability to function within a team environment to the degree that it negatively affects the learning, practice and/or research of fellow graduate students; - Behavior that does not meet the professional standards of a discipline (typically clinical, social work or school settings, but also including Motion Picture Arts); - Failure to meet one or more major milestone requirements; - Inability to pass the diagnostic/preliminary examination/comprehensive examination (note that university policy limits preliminary examination attempts to two); - Failure to complete the doctoral degree/make timely progress towards the dissertation; or - Extensive petitions for candidacy extension.
+- Inability to conduct independent research in a fashion appropriate with the accepted norms of a discipline; - Inability to effectively function within the academic environment such that it negatively affects the instruction, learning, practice, and/or research of graduate students; - Behavior that does not meet the professional standards of the discipline; - Failure to meet one or more major milestone requirements; - Inability to pass the diagnostic/preliminary examination/comprehensive examination (note that university policy limits preliminary examination attempts to two); - Failure to complete the doctoral degree, make timely progress towards the dissertation; or - Extensive petitions for candidacy extension.

-Step 1: A graduate student is identified by his/her academic program/department as not making sufficient progress towards the degree, failing to complete the degree within the specified time period, displaying substandard academic performance, regardless of GPA, or exhibiting unacceptable behavior(s) that are relevant to professional standards.
+Step 1: A graduate student is identified by his/her academic program/department as not making sufficient progress towards the degree, failing to complete the degree within the specified time period, displaying substandard academic performance, regardless of GPA, or exhibiting unacceptable behavior(s) or conduct.